What is the V Model in Software Development?

 Effective Communication

 The V Model relies on clear communication and collaboration between development, testing, and stakeholder teams.
 Regular communication ensures everyone understands project requirements, testing goals, and challenges.
 Developers must understand testing criteria, and testers must understand system functionality.
 Progress and difficulties must be communicated to stakeholders.
-This collaborative setting encourages comprehensive development and testing, resulting in a better product.
+Keeping everyone in the loop helps avoid misunderstandings and builds a stronger product.

 Using Tools and Automation